caugbr/equalize-text-width/readme.md

 # Equalize Text Width

-This is a plugin interesting for designers.
+This is an interesting plugin for designers.
 The idea is quite simple: get some element with more then one line of text and make all lines fill the full width of the element, changing the font size.

 ### Sample code: